kurtome/python-consul-lock/README.md

 Well, that really depends on what you're doing, but generally [distributed locks](https://en.wikipedia.org/wiki/Distributed_lock_manager) are useful to prevent [race conditions](https://en.wikipedia.org/wiki/Race_condition).

 #### Is the lock reentrant?
 Nope, so be careful not to deadlock!
+If you somehow try to lock the same key while already holding a lock on that key, it will always fail until something times out.

-It could be implemented since Consul's session API allows the same session to reacquire the same locked key, feel free to submit a pull request if you want that.
+Reentrant locking could be implemented since Consul's session API allows the same session to reacquire the same locked key, feel free to submit a pull request if you want that.

 #### Has anyone actually asked any of these questions?
 Nope.